Skip to content

 Possible Causes:

-• High-volume tables not included in purge configuration
+• High-volume tables not included in purge configuration.

-• Retention periods too long for data growth rate
+• Retention periods too long for data growth rate.

-• New tables created without purge settings
+• New tables created without purge settings.

-• Purge disabled globally or for critical tables
+• Purge disabled globally or for critical tables.

-• Data growth exceeds deletion rate
+• Data growth exceeds deletion rate.

 Resolution Steps:

-2. Verify largest tables have purge enabled with appropriate retention
+2. Verify largest tables have purge enabled with appropriate retention.

-4. Check for new tables since initial purge configuration
+4. Check for new tables since initial purge configuration.

-5. Monitor data growth rate vs. deletion rate in logs
+5. Monitor data growth rate vs. deletion rate in logs and Purge Runs.

-6. Consider more aggressive retention or more frequent purging for high-volume tables
+6. Consider more aggressive retention or more frequent purging for high-volume tables.

 Data purge in rConfig V8 provides automated data retention management to maintain optimal database performance and comply with organizational data policies.
 By automatically removing old records based on configurable retention periods, the system prevents indefinite database growth while preserving recent operational data needed for network management activities.